-There is a preferred network (See "How the Network Can Work for You") that includes many, but not all, doctors and hospitals.
+This is a "PPO" (preferred provider organization) plan.
+This includes a preferred network (See "How the Network Can Work for You") that includes many, but not all, doctors and hospitals.
 You do not need to designate a primary care physician or get your primary care physician's referrals to see specialists; you can see the doctors you choose for your medical needs.
-If you see in-network doctors, you will generally pay less than if you see doctors out-of-network.
+If you see in-network doctors, you will generally pay less than if you see doctors out-ofnetwork.